JJWRoeloffs/transcribe_align_textgrid/README.md

 ## Installing
 Once the requirements are satisfied, you can install whisper-timestamped and this package:

 Whisper-timestamped is not on pypi, so the seperate `git+` install is needed.
-(If you only want to use the package as a library instead of a cli, whisper-timestamped is not a dependency, and the manual install is not needed.)
+(If you only want to use the package as a library instead of a cli, whisper-timestamped is not a dependency, and this manual install of ir is not needed.)
 ```bash
 [python-executable] -m pip install git+https://github.com/linto-ai/whisper-timestamped
 [python-executable] -m pip install transcribe_allign_textgrid